 Your pain may be treated in a number of ways.
 This will be decided by you, your doctors and nurses depending on the type of pain you have.
-You may be given tablets or an injection to help you feel comfortable.
+You may be given tablets, an injection or intravenous medication to help manage the pain.